This train-the-trainer course for non-trainers will:

 - Discuss body language as a tool for managing participants.

 - Give suggestions for managing unexpected surprises.

 You’re a subject matter expert, you know your stuff, and you find yourself leading a class to share your expertise.
 Then the panic sets in.
 You’re not a trained facilitator, and you’re not quite sure what to do.
 If this sounds familiar, Teaching Essentials: Practical Training Skills for Non-Trainers can help.
 This onsite workshop is designed specifically for people who do not regularly teach others and find themselves in a training role.
-The course helps participants discover their natural facilitation strengths, offers tactics for isolating important learning points and ordering an agenda based on the value various skills taught will provide to the organization, suggests a model for ensuring engagement, provides tips for controlling the classroom, and gives ideas for appearing confident and composed no matter the circumstances.
+The course helps participants discover their natural facilitation strengths.
+It offers tactics for isolating important learning points and ordering an agenda based on the value various skills taught will provide to the organization.
+It also suggests a model for ensuring engagement, provides tips for controlling the classroom, and gives ideas for appearing confident and composed no matter the circumstances.

 At this program’s conclusion, participants should be able to:

 - Explain the value they bring to the classroom and recognize their facilitation strengths.

 - Identify what’s most important and develop an agenda that focuses on activities that will have the greatest return for learners and their organizations.